syntasa-dev/syntasa-charts/README.md

 the latest versions of the packages.
 You can then run `helm search repo syntasa-dev` to see the charts.

-To install the syntasa chart (GCP Marketplace):
+To install the syntasa chart:

     helm install syntasa syntasa-dev/syntasa

-To install the syntasa-package chart:

-    helm install syntasa syntasa-dev/syntasa-package

 To uninstall the charts:

     helm uninstall syntasa

-    helm uninstall syntasa-package